 There are few better ways to get beneath the skin of a place than through its music and food.
 The Jazz Safaris give you a taste of both.
 These expeditions into the wilds of the city’s jazz scene take in a private informal performance and casual dinner at a musician’s home and a visit to a local jazz club.
 Jazz musicians being who they are and the jazz scene being the way it is – the key word being improvisational – no two tours are the same.

 Previous Jazz Safaris have began at clubs such as Distrix Café where South African jazz legends such as Abdullah Ibrahim have performed, before moving on to the homes of one or two musicians, such as Mac McKenzie, Robbie Jansen or Hilton Schilder, for dinner at one, and a nightcap at another.
 The programme is relaxed: meet the muso and his family, talk music, play tunes, share a meal, chat some more, maybe play another tune.

-On the night of our musical voyage of discovery, our first stop is the modest home of jazz trumpeter Fezekile ‘Blackie’ Tempi and his charming wife Sheila, in the township of Gugulethu.
+On the night of our Jazz Safari, our first stop is the modest home of jazz trumpeter Fezekile ‘Blackie’ Tempi and his charming wife Sheila, in the township of Gugulethu.
 It’s the eve of Blackie’s departure for an eight-month tour to 15 theatres around the country performing 1960s jazz standards.
 It’s a big production and a job that pays the bills.